MagaliDrumare/How-to-integrate-Core-ML-with-AR-Kit-/README.md

+# What is AR Kit?
-# AR Kit a new framework to create Augmented Reality experiences for Iphone and Ipad
+* AR Kit a new framework to create Augmented Reality experiences for Iphone and Ipad
 * To read "Introducing AR Kit" : https://developer.apple.com/arkit/
 * To watch "Introducing ARKit (Augmented Reality for iOS) : https://developer.apple.com/videos/play/wwdc2017/602/